roflmuffin/loot-filters/README.md

   * Save/load multiple filters
   * Import current config (highlight, hide, and value rules) into a new filter
   * Automatically toggle active filter based on your position in the game world (e.g. for bossing)

+## Loot Filters

+The primary addition in this plugin is the introduction of a simple but powerful scripting language to control when and how items on the ground are displayed.
+An individual script is known as a **loot filter**.

+Loot filters are essentially a list of **matchers**: pairs of **item rules** and **display settings**, which controls the text overlay for items on the ground.

+### Matchers

+Filters can match on various characteristics of an item:
+* name / id
+* value
+* quantity of stacked items

+Items that match a particular set of conditions can be configured to display in various ways:
+* show/hide
+* display colors - text, background, and border
+* text extensions - show value, show despawn
+* show/hide lootbeam

+The teaser image at the top of this README provides an example of what is possible with loot filters.

+The scripting language resembles something like C, but you shouldn't need any experience with computer programming to design your own loot filters.

+Loot filters work together with the basic config options to decide how to render text overlays for items on the ground.
+Additionally, you can capture the current state of your config - your highlighted/hidden items, and your item value rules - and save them to a new filter which you can then re-load at a later date.
+This allows you to configure different filters for different in-game activities.

+For a comprehensive reference for writing your own loot filters, see [this guide](https://github.com/riktenx/loot-filters/blob/main/guides/loot-filters.md).